futurix/imager/Imager/manual/developer/readme.txt

 \components\
- - Delphi VCL components that are used by provided plug-ins (you will need to install these components if you want to compile the plug-ins)
+ - Delphi VCL components that are used by provided plug-ins (you will need to install these components if you want to compile some plug-ins)
    WARNING: some of the components in this folder are custom modified and not the original versions from developers' websites

+\localization\
+ - resource script with localizable strings for FuturixImager
+ - instructions on translating FuturixImager
+ - useful tools
+ - sample localization DLL project for Visual C++ 2005

 \plugins\
- - plug-in sources (binary version of these plug-ins are included with Futuris Imager 5.2)
+ - plug-in sources (binaries of these plug-ins are included with FuturixImager 5.5)

 \shared\
- - several source files from Futuris Imager itself (these files contain useful functions and constants - you cannot compile provided plug-ins without them)
+ - several source files from FuturixImager itself (these files contain useful functions and constants - you cannot compile provided plug-ins without them)

 -------------------------------------------------------------------------------

 Provided plug-in sources:

-plg_capture
+plugin_capture
  - screen capture plug-in
- - shows how to implement import plug-in
+ - shows how to implement FxImgImport plug-in
- - to compile install provided Apprehend components
+ - includes Apprehend components (no need to install them)

-plg_cur
+plugin_email
- - Windows cursors support plug-in
+ - tool plug-in
- - shows how to implement open plug-in
+ - shows how to implement FxImgTool plug-in

-plg_fimg
+ - very simple

+plugin_freeimage
  - FreeImage library plug-in
- - shows how to implement open and multipage open plug-ins
+ - shows how to implement FxImgOpen and FxImgMulti plug-ins
- - uses FreeImage header (modified version included in plug-ins folder)
+ - uses FreeImage header (modified version included)
- - compiled version will require renamed FreeImage DLL (take from Futuris Imager installation or rename the one from provided freeimage.zip into "f_fimglib.dll")
+ - compiled version will require renamed FreeImage DLL (take from FuturixImager download page)

-plg_gex
+plugin_fx
+ - filter plug-in
+ - shows how to implement FxImgFilter plug-in

+plugin_gex
  - GraphicEx library plug-in
- - shows how to implement open plug-in
+ - shows how to implement FxImgOpen plug-in
- - GraphicEx library located in plug-in folder, you don't need to install it
+ - modified GraphicEx library included

-plg_gif
+plugin_gif
  - GIF exporter plug-in
- - shows how to implement saver and exporter plug-ins
+ - shows how to implement FxImgExport plug-in
- - uses custom version of TGifImage library (located in plug-in folder, do not install it into Delphi IDE)
+ - uses custom version of TGifImage library (located in plug-in folder, do not install it into Delphi IDE!)

-plg_hex
+plugin_hex
  - HEX viewer plug-in
- - shows how to implement tool plug-in
+ - shows how to implement FxImgTool plug-in
  - uses TMPHexEditor (to compile install provided version)

-plg_wallpaper
+plugin_wallpaper
  - wallpaper tools plug-in
- - shows how to implement multiple plug-ins (tool plug-ins in this case) in one DLL
+ - shows how to implement multiple plug-ins (FxImgTool plug-ins in this case) in one DLL
  - uses TTileImage (to compile install provided version)

-plg_wap
+plugin_wap
  - WBMP support plug-in
- - shows how to implement open and save plug-ins
+ - shows how to implement FxImgOpen and FxImgSave plug-ins

-samples
- - empty sample plug-ins for all plug-in types, with some useful comments

 -------------------------------------------------------------------------------

 Useful source files:

  - c_const.pas
-   header file for constants and function types used by Futuris Imager plug-ins
+   header file for constants and function definitions used by FuturixImager plug-ins

- - c_helper.pas
-   header file for img_helper.dll - DLL that's included with Futuris Imager and provides some neat functions for plug-ins

-   function FHelpPrint (of type TFHelpPrint - see c_const.pas) is also exported from img_helper.dll - you can use it to print images (I just don't link to it statically)

- - c_pos.pas
+ - c_locales.pas
-   functions to quickly save/restore window coordinates and/or position to registry
+   localization support functions

  - c_reg.pas
-   extended (somewhat fail-safe) version of TRegistry
+   extended version of TRegistry

  - c_toolbar.pas
-   ugly hack that allows to have BTNS_WHOLEDROPDOWN style in TToolBar (just include this file in uses list AFTER ComCtrls)
+   ugly hack that allows to have BTNS_WHOLEDROPDOWN style for TToolBar (just include this file in uses list AFTER ComCtrls)

  - c_utils.pas
    some utility functions

+ - c_wndpos.pas
+   functions to quickly save/restore window coordinates and/or position to registry

 -------------------------------------------------------------------------------

-Futuris Imager plug-in types:
+FuturixImager plug-in types:

  > opener
  > saver